 - Site inspections are required to be undertaken by Fisheries Officers. - Marine compliance inspections require a minimum of two officers and a suitable vessel to complete each inspection.
-They also involve photographing and plotting the site markers to ensure that it is in compliance with lease and licence conditions and spatial description (includes compliance with navigational standards and lease performance criteria) of the site by Fisheries Officers. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs and site waypoints. - Follow-up inspections are required for sites that have identified compliance issues.
+They also involve photographing and plotting the site markers to ensure compliance with lease and licence conditions and spatial description (includes compliance with navigational standards and lease performance criteria) of the site by Fisheries Officers. - Reports made to PIRSA Fisheries and Aquaculture subsequent to compliance inspections outline any compliance issues with a site and include photographs and site waypoints. - Follow-up inspections are required for sites that have identified compliance issues.
 These inspections are carried out within a reasonable timeframe, with due consideration of the risks to other users of the waters or resource. - Inspections are also undertaken on sites that have been or are due to be, rehabilitated by lease or licence holders or contractors of lease and/or licence holders on an as required basis.

-Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, escape events and possible disease outbreaks.
+Fisheries Officers respond to various reactive compliance issues that arise from reports by members of the public and other government agencies, from issues observed during environmental monitoring programs or from aquaculture lease and licence holders, in regard to operational infrastructure, interactions with protected species, aquaculture stock, marine debris, and possible disease outbreaks.

-PIRSA Fisheries and Aquaculture Services expiate licence holders for failure to submit EMP reports.
+PIRSA Fisheries and Aquaculture Services follow up and may pursue further action including expiation of licence holders for failure to submit or incomplete annual EMP and Production Return reports.